 Or not.
 It could get totally Myspaced by some other currency that captures the whims of the people and finds its way into the mainstream.
 I personally think Bitcoin Cash has the best fundamentals for attaining adoption, but good fundamentals aren't a guarantee of success.
 The world is a random place.

-If tell me you want "get into crypto", I will first tell you what everyone tells you, which is that you should only invest what you can afford to lose, because no one knows what will happen.
+If you tell me you want to "get into crypto," I will first tell you what everyone tells you, which is that you should only invest what you can afford to lose, because no one knows what will happen.
 No one.
 Not me, not anybody.

 But if you insist, I'll happily say, get some Bitcoin Cash, but don't just do nothing with it, try spending it like a real currency.
 Even if you just exchange it between friends, play around with it.
 You can buy it in tiny amounts, so pretty much whatever your budget is, you can get in on it.
 Some people will say you shouldn't spend any because it's value goes up all the time, so it makes sense to just hold it.
 But, if you just hold it, then it falls into the having no value because it only has value problem.
 I personally recommend spending small amount that you could easily top up again.
 The more you use it, the more everyone uses it, the more value it will have for you and everyone else.